 Again, because I follow my timetabled school schedule for this term, I break at the same times each day.
-First for morning tea at 10:42 to 11:00 am, then for lunch at 1:25 to 2:00 pm.
+First for morning tea at ten forty to eleven am, then for lunch at one twenty five to two pm.
 I am very much a person who thrives on routine and order, so while I won’t admit it, having one routine I’m used to stay the same is comforting.
 I like to submit any work I’ve just completed that lesson, sign off temporarily, stretch for a few minutes and then grab a snack!

 Some of my favourites are crackers/celery sticks with cream cheese for morning tea and kebab and capsicum skewers with halloumi cheese for lunch.
 It all depends on the day really!